Waxes are an important part of painting unique art furniture

 Try how the new wood surface looks just like the old kelo wood when you wax it with gray wax.
 An ordinary raw board is easily transformed into an 'old barn wall board' with gray wax.
 Brown wax, on the other hand, gives a plank-like look.

-A yellowed birch or pine surface, furniture or paneled walls, ceilings or doors are easily refreshed with white wax, leaving the wood grain beautifully visible.
+A yellowed birch or pine surface, furniture or paneled walls, ceilings or doors can be easily refreshed with white wax, leaving the wood grain beautifully visible.
 You can also wax log surfaces, various panels, doors, mouldings, new or old furniture.

 Photo: waxing a yellowed panel with white Frenchic wax.